-When you are contemplating starting podcast, you have to be sure you know your audience and what they want to here.
+When you are contemplating starting a podcast, you have to be sure you know your audience and what they want to hear.

-Podcasting helps with your personal brand development because it helps you pass the know, like and trust factor.
+Podcasting helps with your personal brand development because it helps you pass the know, like, and trust factors.
 It’s a great way for people to get to know you and learn more about you and your business.